aifimmunology/IHA-Figure/README.md

 ### Citation
-If you use this code in your research, please cite our manuscript (citation details to be added upon publication).
+If you use this code/dataset in your research, please cite our manuscript (citation details to be added upon publication).

 ---